aupasana/vedanta-old/pages/siddhanta.md

 ## siddhānta lesha saṅgraha

-The siddhānta lesha saṅgraha is a text by Appayya Dikshita which summarizes the entire advaita siddhānta, including all the different explanations by later āchāryas.
+The siddhānta lesha saṅgraha is a comprehensive text by Appayya Dikshita which summarizes the entire advaita siddhānta, including all the different explanations by later āchāryas.
 This includes the positions of the bhāmatī and vivaraṇa scools.

 ### Links (class recordings):